natritmeyer/site_prism/README.md

 expect(@account_page).to be_displayed(id: 22)
 ```

 You can even use regular expressions.
-If, as a contrived example, you wanted to
+If for example, you wanted to ensure that the
-ensure that the browser was displaying an account with an id ending with 2, you could
+browser was displaying an account with an id ending with 2, you could do:
-say:

 ```ruby
 expect(@account_page).to be_displayed(id: /2\z/)